-Following the Public Interest Disclosure Act 1998 (PIDA), which came into force in July 1999, legal protection is now provided to employees who raise concerns about suspected dangerous or illegal activity that they are aware of through their work.
+Following the Public Interest Disclosure Act (PIDA), which came into force in July 1999 (updated on 1st May 2013 GOV.UK), legal protection is now provided to employees who raise concerns about suspected dangerous or illegal activity that they are aware of through their work.
 The common term for voicing such concerns is 'whistle blowing'.
-West Midlands Fire Service (WMFS) wishes to create an open and honest culture by being compliant with its statutory obligations, detailed in the Act, and ethical standards, detailed in its Core Values.
-Details on our core values can be found in the Equality & Diversity Standing Order 0213 or 'The Plan':
+West Midlands Fire Service (WMFS) wishes to create an open and honest culture with its statutory obligations, detailed in the Act, and ethical standards, detailed in its Core Values.
+Details on our core values can be found in the Equality & Diversity Policy